RyanSnodgrass/notredame_club_membership_app/README.md

 Later Phases
 ---
-You'll notice that you can expell youself from your own club.
+You'll notice that you can expel yourself from your own club.
 Some quick logic should fix that.

 The show page for clubs should show a list of current members.

-Obviously the default stylying isn't pretty to look at.
+Obviously the default styling isn't pretty to look at.
 A quick bootstrap/foundation template would do nicely.